 For a band-3 project, fixed fee with a clearly-defined scope works best.

-Three meetings, three proposals, one hire.
-Pick the designer who asked the best questions about your house and your budget — not the one with the most polished portfolio.
+What to look for: recent SDCI submittals on similar project types and price band; finished projects you can visit; clear scope and fee structure; willingness to describe what's NOT in the design fee (construction administration is the most commonly excluded).
+Three meetings, three proposals, one hire — pick the designer who asked the best questions about your house and your budget, not the one with the most polished portfolio.

 Where this information came from